ThandaPrani04/auction-first-draft/README.md

 critical section atomic.
 See [`server/services/bidService.js`](server/services/bidService.js).

-**2. The client sends an intent, never an amount.** `bid:place` carries no price.
+**2. The client sends an intent, never an amount.** `bid:place` carries no price to bid — only `lotIndex` and `expectedBid`, the price the bidder had on screen.
 The server computes `nextBid` from its own state and takes the bidder from `socket.data.userId`, bound at join.
-This removes stale-price bids, tampered payloads, and any disagreement about the increment in one move.
+A tampered `expectedBid` can only get your own bid rejected, never change what you pay.

 **3. A monotonic `version` orders every broadcast.** Clients ignore anything at or below the version they hold, and a gap means they missed an event, so they pull a fresh snapshot.
 Self-healing rather than silently wrong.

-**4. The race resolves correctly on its own.** A and B click simultaneously.
-The server processes A (price → ₹1.20 Cr, highest = A), then B, who bids ₹1.40 Cr.
-That is correct auction behaviour, not a bug — B wanted to outbid and the price moved.
-Nothing is lost or double-counted.
+**4. The loser of a race is told, not silently re-priced.** A and B both click BID at ₹8.00 Cr.
+The event loop serialises them, so A's bid lands and the price becomes ₹8.50 Cr.
+B's message then arrives carrying `expectedBid: 8.00 Cr`, which no longer matches the server's price — so B is rejected:

+> Too slow — someone else bid first.
+The price is now ₹8.50 Cr.

+The alternative is to let B through at ₹9.00 Cr.
+That is defensible auction behaviour, but it commits B to a price they never saw and never agreed to.
+This is **optimistic concurrency** — a compare-and-swap on the price the client last rendered — and it is the difference between "your bid was serialised" and "your bid was reinterpreted".
+B sees the new price and clicks again if they still want the player.

+The check is skipped when `expectedBid` is absent, which is how the headless test clients still exercise the raw uncontrolled race.

-The one rule that must be enforced is that the standing highest bidder cannot outbid themselves:
+**5. The standing highest bidder cannot outbid themselves.** This holds no matter how the race resolves:

 ```js
 if (lot.highestBidderId === socket.data.userId) return reject('ALREADY_HIGHEST');